MetroidPrimeModding/prime-practice-native/README.md

 - Rare crashes (so far, inconsistent)
 - Warps to a couple rooms will put you out of bounds

-# Menu docs are a bit out of date, and still under development

 ## Menus
 - Inventory
   - Edit your item inventory